Why Payment Fraud Prevention?

 Picking the right tools from the many options out there can be overwhelming.
 This blog explains what fraud management tools are and how to choose the right one for your business.

-What is a Fraud Management Tool?
+What is a Payment Fraud Management Tool?

 Fraud management tools are systems or programs that help merchants track, detect, and block fraudulent purchases.
 They may do this by effectively confirming the customer’s identity to ensure it is a legit shopper or by analyzing transactions for indicators of potential fraud.
 Fraud management tools come with several layers of functionality and usually include the following features:

 • Identity verification: Verifies that a customer is the actual cardholder.